 What is a Franchise Discovery Day?

 A franchise discovery day is an event where potential franchisees can meet the franchisor and learn more about the franchise opportunity.
-It is usually the next step after the person makes contact withe franchisor, expressing initial interest.
+It is usually the next step after the person makes contact with franchisor, expressing initial interest.
 After the prospect has made an enquiry and received a prospectus, the franchisor may wish to invite them to a discovery day.
 The event might take place at your franchise head office, or it might take place at a hotel function room or out in the field (for example at a franchised branch).
 It may even take place online.

 Tips for Planning a Franchise Discovery Day